algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ```
 **Of course this code doesn't make sense, it is just an example.*

-# 4. Implementation's technical specifications
+# 6. Software's technical specifications

-## Introduction
+## Overview

-Each one of the following parts will explain the technical implementation following the structure of the 'Functionnal Requirements' part of the Functionnal specification I invite you to read before a last time.
+Each one of the following parts will explain the technical implementation following the structure of the 'Functionnal Requirements' part of the [Functionnal specification](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md).

-Now I will avoid any redundance with this document.
-We will first details the main loop algorithm, and then, the implementation properties of each component.
+We don't have access to the application, the server with which the SIM card communicates or the final hardware.
+And we are not supposed to use our smartphones to test the NFC or the bluetooth.
+That's why the company has explicitly suggested that we only **simulate** the complex interactions with the hardware, such as Bluetooth communication or sending data over the 2G network (soon to be obsolete), by using forced values such as "bluetooth_unlock = 1 or 0 : the user has pressed the button on the application or not".
+The company's request is really to improve the software by finding an effective algorithm, and not to write assembly to make components working.
+(It is the reason why we only had 4.5 weeks to work on, while it is usally 6 or 7.)
+We will therefore focus on technical detail only on the points where we can take action.
+These are:
+- battery management and energy consumption (sleep mode, power cut, ...)
+- multi tasks to make the buzzer ringing and to send the notification at the same time, while also being able to stop the alarm at any moment.
+- take the NFC into account
+- movement detection (improve the way to detect a theft)

+## Headers and defintition.h

+In this file there are :
+- Inclusion of all the public libraries used in the firmware.
+- Definition of all the constant values, used in the different headers
+- Definition of all the structures, classes, global functions, and so on

+The advantage would be to have all the "settings" of the entire firmware in one file.
+In this way, we can make some changes about values extremely easily.

+Each header file will include the necessary public libraries a second time if it is needed.
+However, the use of a conditional inclusion is required to avoid multiple inclusions of the same library.

-## The main loop (.ino)
+## The main file (.ino)

 In this file there are :
 - **inclusion** of the different **headers** (and not the libraries -> 'definition.h')